Best Products for Thinning Hair

 Where to Buy: Drugstore.com, Target, Wal-mart, Amazon.com, Pharmapacks.com and Salons that sell Nexxus Products.

-I love this easy-to-use hair powder because it stays on all day and looks natural.
+I use this easy-to-use hair powder because it stays on all day and looks natural.
 It's available in 6 shades.

 Joan Rivers Great Hair Day Fill-In Powder